 We are required to ask you to provide documentation to confirm the information on your FAFSA.
 This will include a few verification forms that will be mailed to the student’s home address and your tax information.
 If you are a dependent student, you will need to provide your parents’ tax information, as well.

-Submit your and your parents’ tax information to the Office of Student Financial Services.
-We are no longer allowed to accept a signed copy of 1040 tax returns!
+We are no longer permitted to accept a signed copy of 1040 tax returns!